Genio 510 EVK Demo Requirements

 python3 /usr/bin/nnstreamer-demo/run_nnstreamer_example.py --app $APP --cam_type $CAM_TYPE --cam $CAMERA_NODE_ID --engine $ENGINE --performance $MODE

-A video stream from the camera should now be displayed on the LCM however with indicators similar to the below image.
+A video stream from the camera should now be displayed on the screen with indicators similar to the below image added.

 CTRL+C